uprial/secretrooms/README.md

 ## Introduction

-Secret buildings with rare loot underground, underwater, and in the End.
+Motivate players to explore the map by secret buildings with rare loot underground, underwater, and in the End.

 ## Features